RyanCwynar/ryancwynar/README.md

 My tools are Node, Express, Vue, and GraphQL.
 I also have done a ton of WordPress development.

-You can contract me immediately through [Fueled on Bacon](https://fueledonbacon.com).
+You can contract me immediately via subscription to [Fueled on Bacon](https://fueledonbacon.com), my agency.

 In some cases you can hire me directly to support your project.